-- Click on the green box that says "Find Health & Drug Plans." - Follow the steps and enter your specific information to be able to compare costs, quality and whether the pharmacy you use accepts the plan you might purchase.
+- Click on the box that says "Find Plans." - Follow the steps and enter your specific information to be able to compare costs, quality and whether the pharmacy you use accepts the plan you might purchase.

-For more detailed instructions, visit www.nd.gov/ndins/shic/MedicarePartD and click on the link at the very bottom of the screen that says "4easysteps.pdf".
+For more detailed instructions, visit www.nd.gov/ndins/medicare-part-d and click on the box that says "What is the process for enrolling in a Part D plan?"